 Interconnection failure.

-As a result, the defective cell is polarized, (the voltage between the positive and negative terminals becomes negative), and behaves as a charge dissipating in heat the power generated by the rest of the serial cells.
+As a result, the defective cell is polarized, (the voltage between the positive and negative terminals becomes negative), and behaves as a charge dissipating in heat the power generated by the rest of the series cells.

 Potential induced degradation